Fall Semester Study Abroad

 - Begin working on all program-specific online application forms and begin writing essays for all Connecticut College-approved programs by this date.
 Also give your professors any program-specific Faculty Recommendations Forms (if needed).

-- FRIDAY, FEBRUARY 8th: FINAL DAY to submit all CC study abroad application materials before 5 p.m., Friday, February 8, 2013.
+- Deadline to submit all CC study abroad application materials will be early February.
 The Faculty Study Away Committee (FSAC) will not consider late or incomplete applications.
 Students will be notified via campus mail of the Committee’s decision to grant CC approval to participate on study away.

 - Immediately after approval, bring the Undergraduate Program Approval Form (also called the Approval of Participation Form or the Authorization/Evaluation Form) to the Office of Study Away for the director's signature.